 Young chinchillas should be separated from each other during this stage of their life as well, and grouped into same sex pods.
 This is to prevent breeding, not because chinchillas prefer isolation.
 In fact, chinchillas thrive in large groups- wild chinchillas are often found in groups of 100 or more!

-After a year has passed, most chinchillas are considered adults at this time.
+After a year has passed, most chinchillas are considered adults at this time of a chinchilla lifespan.
 They may still grow a bit, especially if they are active and hungry chins.
 They are likely to build muscle during this time, though you can’t tell underneath all of that fur!

 Adult chins are ideal companions for their playful natures and unique personalities.
 They are shy often, but this means they are less likely to bite.
 Plus, they are nocturnal and love dust baths, a process that involves them rolling around in a bunch of specially formulated dust.